 Kickers are a dime a dozen, and should be reserved for the very last picks of the fantasy draft.
 Like quarterbacks, you only need to start one, and should have no problem landing a good starting option.
 Also, we tend to favor kickers who play their home games in a dome.
 This becomes key late in the season when the weather gets nasty, like at Heinz Field in Pittsburgh.

 Also, it is not critical to land a stud fantasy defense to be successful.
 Even if your league heavily favors defenses in the scoring, don't target one until at least the seventh round and hopefully later or until your starters at other key positions are set.
-Also, it is worth noting that defenses can be volatile from year to year, and one of the top-rated units is bound to fall, while an under the radar unit has a strong year, like the 49ers of 2009.
+Also, it is worth noting that defenses can be volatile from year to year, and one of the top-rated units is bound to fall, while an under the radar unit has a strong year, like the Rams of 2015..

 Don't Get Caught Up in Runs

 Stick to your tiers and do not get caught up in runs, like when the defenses start flying off the draft board.
 If there is a run on quarterbacks, then there will likely be more talent left to reel in at running back and receiver.
 With that said, you can use runs to your advantage.
 The only time when it may be suitable to get involved in a run is at tight end, as there are few studs at the position generally and the talent pool dries up the quickest when compared to quarterback, running back and receiver.